 Melbourne to Warrnambool To East Gippsland

 My tour began from central Melbourne to Warrnambool in one day driving inland.
 The drive on average is 3 hours 4 min (256.6 km) via M1 and Hamilton Hwy/B140.
 It took me just over five hours to drive for two reasons, I had two young children with me and I simply could not handle the distance.
 The road on many occasions had little traffic and it was completely straight.
 This I found was potentially dangerous because I became very relaxed and was in cruise control mode for most of the drive.
 The monotony in open roads such as this left me drowsy, complacent, bored and due to not driving like this for many years, I found my focus was challenged.
 I drove this same road way back in 1997 in a Ford Laser.
-Can you imagine the car technology then, let alone the lack of safety features?
+Can you imagine car technology then, let alone the lack of safety features?
 I was also a lot younger, had no kids and had a driving partner too.
-On this occasion I was the only driver, had two children and not driven in Australia for over ten years.
+On this occasion, I was the only driver, had two children and not driven in Australia for over ten years.

 How was my mind going to continually be stimulated to make this one of the safest and most luxurious drives ever for me in Australia?